Azure/azureml-sdk-for-r/vignettes/README.md

 ## Azure ML vignettes
-These vignettes are end-to-end tutorials for using the Azure Machine Learning service with the R SDK.
+These vignettes are end-to-end tutorials for using Azure Machine Learning with the R SDK.

 Before running a vignette in RStudio, set the working directory to the folder that contains the vignette file (.Rmd file) in RStudio using `setwd(dirname)` or Session -> Set Working Directory -> To Source File Location.
 Each vignette assumes that the data and scripts are in the current working directory.